 Health economics; behavioral economics; experimental economics; decision-making in health and healthcare; health services policy and practice; cost-benefit analysis.

 Buffalo NY, 14214

 Fax: (716) 829-2979

-Cao is a behavioral economist whose research interests focus on judgment and decision-making in health and health care, empirical health policy analysis and global health issues.
-Her on-going projects involve economics of food and nutrition; consumer choices and household decisions on health service utilization and healthcare facility selection; and market demand for and effect of health insurance, etc.
+Jessica Cao, PhD is a behavioral economist whose research interests focus on judgment and decision-making in health and health care, empirical health policy analysis and global health issues.
+Cao’s on-going projects involve economics of food and nutrition; consumer choices and household decisions on health service utilization and healthcare facility selection; market demand for and effect of health insurance, etc.

 Cao uses behavioral economics study design to investigate how economic agents (i.e. individuals, households, institutes and/organizations) make decisions within certain institutional or policy settings, such as in situation with risk and uncertain outcomes, in situation where costs and benefits are realized in different time frames, and/or in situation where decisions are jointly made by a group of agents or as responses to others within social networks, etc.

 Cao’s research provides evidence on how economic agents make decisions, when their decisions are rational, and when they are not.
 Her research also generates insights on how to design and improve social/policy mechanisms to help people make decisions more efficiently and effectively, with the ultimate goal of making people live healthier, happier and even better lives.